psychoanalyze/psychoanalyze/paper/paper.md

 # Roadmap

 The release of PsychoAnalyze corresponding to this submission is labeled as an *alpha* (v1.0.0) release, primarily conveying that the software is not feature complete.
-Software development in the \emph{pre-alpha} phase focused on breadth and extensibility over supporting a wide range of customizable options from the start, although the ability to factor in such options was factored into project architecture.
+Software development in the *pre-alpha* phase focused on breadth and extensibility over supporting a wide range of customizable options from the start, although the ability to factor in such options was factored into project architecture.
 Integration of developer tooling and careful project architecture were priorities, with the intention of enabling rapid iteration of features in the next release phase.
 Development will likely prioritize "plug-in" modules for the software packages in the following *Citations* section and more advanced features outlined in the project roadmap on GitHub.

 *PsychoAnalyze* was developed in support of the research of the authors [@schlichenmeyer_detection_2022].
 This research, in addition to feedback and requests from the community, will inform the next iteration of development.